from brian2 import diagonal)

 array_of_diagonals : ndarray

-ais 2-D, a 1-D array containing the diagonal is returned.
-If the dimension of
+ais 2-D, then a 1-D array containing the diagonal and of the same type as

 - If the dimension of